Lucas Harris

 Deputy Division Leader, Weather and Climate Dynamics Division

 My personal expertise is on grid refinement techniques.
 The two methods for doing this in FV3 are grid nesting and grid stretching.
 These techniques allow FV3-powered models to be run at a very high resolution over a limited area convection-resolving forecasting, seasonal prediction, and regional climate modeling.
 Here is an introduction to variable-resolution techniques.
-Currently our group is using grid nesting and grid stretching to develop global models suitable for storm-scale severe thunderstorm and hurricane forecasting, and for subseasonal prediction of intense hurricanes.
+Currently the FV3 Team is using grid nesting and grid stretching to develop global models suitable for storm-scale severe thunderstorm and hurricane forecasting, and for subseasonal prediction of severe weather, intense hurricanes, and the Madden-Julian Oscillation.
+An article and video about this work have been featured on the GFDL website.

 Recent presentations: